 The Christian-era Law of God in Prophecy

-The Old Testament prophets, in previewing the coming of the Christian age, spoke of the current dispensation as one where the law of God would be obligatory.
+The Old Testament prophets, in previewing the coming of the Christian age (“grace”), spoke of a time in which the law of God would be obligatory.

-Isaiah, for instance, spoke of the days of the new covenant, when Jehovah’s “law” would go forth from Zion (2:2-4).
+Isaiah, for instance, spoke of the days of the new covenant, when Jehovah’s “law” would go forth from Zion (Is.
+2:2-4).
 The term “law” renders an original term suggesting “instruction” considered as a “rule of duty” (Young 1965, 106).

-Similarly, when Jeremiah spoke of the “new covenant” (31:31ff), he made it the equivalent of God’s “law,” which would take up residence in man’s heart (v.
-33).
+Similarly, when Jeremiah spoke of the “new covenant” (Jer.
+31:31ff), he made it the equivalent of God’s law, which would take up residence in man’s heart (Jer.
+31:33).

 A King Is on His Throne